-Welcome to your ultimate guide to discovering what to do in Sintra, one of Portugal’s most enchanting destinations, just a short journey from Lisbon.
-Famed for its mystical charm and layered history, Sintra captivates visitors with its remarkable UNESCO World Heritage sites, from fairytale palaces to romantic gardens and Gothic estates.
+If your planning to visit Lisbon or its region, Sintra is a place you shouldn’t miss.
+Surely one of Portugal’s most enchanting destinations, just a short journey from Lisbon, Sintra is famed for its mystical charm and layered history, captivating visitors with its remarkable UNESCO World Heritage sites, from fairytale palaces to romantic gardens and Gothic estates.
 Whether planning a day trip or a more extended stay, the magic of Sintra unfolds through must-see landmarks like Pena Palace, the Moorish Castle, and the timeless Sintra National Palace.
 As you explore, take time to enjoy the lush natural surroundings, stroll its cobbled streets, and even venture to a nearby Lisbon winery for a taste of regional flavors.
 With every corner steeped in beauty and legend, Sintra promises an unforgettable experience where history, architecture, and nature converge in perfect harmony.

 What are the best places to visit in Sintra?